sm00thix/cvmatrix/README.md

 > Y = np.random.uniform(size=(N, M)) # Random Y data
 > folds = np.arange(100) % 5 # 5-fold cross-validation
 >
-> # Weights must be non-negative and the sum of weights for any training partition must
+> # Weights must be non-negative.
+If centering or scaling is used, the sum of weights
-> # be greater than zero.
+> # for any training partition must be greater than zero.
+If scaling is used, the
+> # number of non-negative weights for any training partition must be greater than
+> # the ddof provided in the constructor.
 > weights = np.random.uniform(size=(N,)) + 0.1
 >
 > # Instantiate CVMatrix